New European payments project hits major snag - NewsBreak

 “Other shareholders, such as some Spanish banks, will provide their answer in January,” it said.

-Last month, the venture appealed for public money, saying private backers were not prepared to stump up all the cash needed.
+Last month, the venture appealed for public money appealed on Tuesday for public money, saying its private backers were not prepared to stump up all the cash needed, saying private backers were not prepared to stump up all the cash needed.

-Deutsche Bank (DBKGn.DE) and BNP Paribas (BNPP.PA) have been among the banks backing the project.
+Deutsche Bank and BNP Paribas have been among the banks backing the project.

 Comments / 0